-Cesar and Monica Garrido are the proud owners of Chicharos Mexican Grill restaurant located at 201 W 2nd St, Muscatine, IA.
-They have been a part of Muscatine for over 13 years.
-Both from Hidalgo Mexico, Mr. Garrido first made the trek to the United States, specifically Colorado, in 1994 figuring he would stay and work for two years and return to Mexico to open his own cheese factory.
+Cesar and Monica Garrido are the proud owners of Chicharo's Mexican Grill, located in the Muscatine Mall at 1903 Park Avenue, Unit 6500.
+Both from Hidalgo, Mexico, they have been a part of Muscatine for over thirteen years.
+Mr. Garrido first made the trek to the United States in 1994, landing in Colorado and figuring he would work for two years, then return to Mexico to open his own cheese factory.
 However, that plan changed after a surprise visit.

 “As destiny would have it, plans change.
-After about 6 months here my wife came to be with me.” said Mr. Garrido
+After about six months here my wife came to be with me,” said Mr. Garrido.

-In Colorado, Cesar, who has never cooked before, eventually got a job through his friends.
-Before he knew it was becoming a well trained Chef for the mere reason of necessity.
-In the beginning, Cesar and Monica had nothing but a bare apartment and a table in the middle of the room.
-Garrido’s two years turned to three and so on, as their life continued in Colorado.
+In Colorado, Cesar, who had never cooked before, eventually got a job through his friends.
+Before he knew it, he was becoming a well-trained chef for the mere reason of necessity.
+In the beginning, Cesar and Monica had nothing but a bare apartment with a table in the middle of the room.
+The Garridos' two years turned into three, then four, as their life continued in Colorado.

-After about ten years in Colorado they moved to Kansas and began working for a company called “Tortillas Mexico.”
-During this time Cesar and Monica opened a food truck on the side.
-When the company closed up shop the Garrido didn't have many options, they decided to take Cesar’s brother’s offer to move to Muscatine.
+After about ten years in Colorado, they moved to Kansas and began working for a company called “Tortillas Mexico.”
+During this time, Cesar and Monica opened a food truck on the side.
+When the company closed, the Garridos didn't have many options, so they decided to take Cesar’s brother’s offer to move to Muscatine.

-Moving forward, the Garrido’s plan on implementing tablets instead of notepads and have recently changed their name to, “Chicharos Tequila Bar and Grill.”
-Along with the name change, are creating brand new menus.
+Moving forward, the Garridos plan to implement tablets instead of notepads and have recently changed their name to “Chicharo's Tequila Bar and Grill.”
+Along with the name change, they are creating brand new menus.